Boxer (armoured fighting vehicle): Protection

 The Boxer is constructed from rolled all-welded steel armour to which AMAP-B appliqué armour modules made by IBD Deisenroth (now Rheinmetall Protection Systems GmbH) are fitted via shock absorbing mountings.
-The armour has the from of spaced armour at the upper hull front and rectangular plates of metallic armour or ceramic armour at the sides.
+The armour has the form of spaced armour at the upper hull front and rectangular plates of metallic armour or ceramic armour at the sides.

 Exact details of Boxer protection levels are classified.
 According to ARTEC, the vehicle will withstand anti-personnel and large anti-tank mines of an undisclosed type under the wheel, platform or side attack.
 It has previously been stated that Boxer's baseline armour is all-round resistant to 14.5 mm armour-piercing ammunition in accordance with STANAG 4569 Level 4.
 The advantageous shape of the frontal armour results in protection against medium calibre weapons.
 The vehicle is protected against the blast and fragments of artillery rounds and improvised explosive devices.
 Its hull is constructed with a triple-layered floor incorporating composite materials and forming a v-over-v hull providing protection against anti-tank mines.
 Additional armour plates can be installed under the vehicles to further improve mine protection.